x7-labs/EMBAbox/README.md

 (based on https://github.com/botlabsDev/FACTbox )

 ## System requirements
-Please keep in mind that FACT requires a lot of system resources.
+Please keep in mind that EMBA requires a lot of system resources.
 Therefore, the Vagrant VM will be build with the following specs:

   * vb.cpus = 4